lilyjma/Flask-React-Postgres/README.md

    code .
    ```

-5. Create a .env file in the root directory
+5. Change the .env.tmp file in the root directory to .env

-   1. Put these environment variables and their corresponding value in the file (you saved these in Step 2) : AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID, KEY_VAULT_URI.
-For example:
+   Put in the correct value for each environment variable (you got the values in Step 2) : AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, AZURE_TENANT_ID, KEY_VAULT_URI.

-        ```AZURE_CLIENT_ID="11b855c6-43a5-415b-bd34-042a4509c179"```

-    To get KEY_VAULT_URI from Portal, go to the key vault you created, then to the 'Overview' tap, finally look for 'DNS Name' on the top right part of the page.
+    To get KEY_VAULT_URI from Azure Portal, go to the key vault you created, then to the 'Overview' tap, finally look for 'DNS Name' on the top right part of the page.

 ## 4. Running The Code Locally